bomquote/transistor/README.rst

 Transistor's current strengths are in being able to:
     - provide an interface to use `Splash <https://github.com/scrapinghub/splash>`_ headless browser / javascript rendering service.
     - includes *optional* support for using the scrapinghub.com `Crawlera <https://scrapinghub.com/crawlera>`_  'smart' proxy service.
-    - ingest keyword search data from a spreadsheet and automatically transform keywords into a queue of tasks.
+    - ingest keyword search terms from a spreadsheet or use RabbitMQ or Redis as a message broker, transforming keywords into task queues.
-    - scale one worker into an arbitrary number of workers combined into a ``WorkGroup``.
+    - scale one ``Spider`` into an arbitrary number of workers combined into a ``WorkGroup``.
-    - coordinate an arbitary number of ``WorkGroup`` objects searching an arbitrary number of websites, into one scrape job with a ``WorkGroupManager``.
+    - coordinate an arbitary number of ``WorkGroups`` searching an arbitrary number of websites, into one scrape job.
     - send out all the ``WorkGroups`` concurrently, using gevent based asynchronous I/O.
     - return data from each website for each search term 'task' in our list, for easy website-to-website comparison.
+    - export data to CSV, XML, JSON, pickle, file object, and/or your own custom exporter.
+    - save targeted scrape data to database of your choice.

 Suitable use cases include:
     - comparing attributes like stock status and price, for a list of ``book titles`` or ``part numbers``, across multiple websites.
+    - concurrently process a large list of search terms on a search engine and then scrape results, or follow links first and then scrape results.

 Development of Transistor is sponsored by `BOM Quote Manufacturing <https://www.bomquote.com>`_.